Chateau with 9 bedrooms, 11 bathrooms and private pool in Beaupréau-en-Mauges Ouest, France

 This chateau is:

-Outside this chateau in Beaupréau-en-Mauges Ouest, FranceThis chateau has a pool and a children pool.
+Outside this chateau in Beaupréau-en-Mauges Ouest, FranceThis chateau has a pool, a barbecue and a children pool.

 Prices and availability